 Established in 2014, the purpose of the Miss Fine’s Center is to promote the collaborative study of topics and themes that demand and benefit from an interdisciplinary approach.
 The Center, endowed through the generosity of Kenneth L. Wallach and Susan Schildkraut Wallach ’64, provides ongoing financial support for professional development, travel, and research for PDS faculty.

 The goals of the Center are advanced through the efforts of faculty members, known as Miss Fine’s Center Fellows, who engage in interdisciplinary work and share their findings with their faculty colleagues, as well as in forums beyond the school community, including national independent school conferences and other discipline-specific professional gatherings.

-Tara Quigley, director of the Miss Fine's Center at Princeton Day School, has announced the 2016 Miss Fine's Center Fellows.
+Tara Quigley, director of the Miss Fine's Center at Princeton Day School, has announced the 2017 Miss Fine's Center Fellows.
 Through the generosity of the Center, the Fellows engage in interdisciplinary work and share their findings with their faculty colleagues, as well as in forums beyond the school community, including national independent school conferences and other discipline-specific professional gatherings.
-Here are the 2016 Fellows and their projects... (click through to read more)
+Click the headline to read about this year's Fellows.

 The 2017 Fellows are: